Pathologies on Mori fibre spaces in positive characteristic: Introduction

 \subsubsection{Proofs of the theorems}

 Let us overview some of the ideas of the proofs of Theorem~\ref{intro-patho1} and Theorem~\ref{intro-patho2}.

 First let us treat the latter one: Theorem~\ref{intro-patho2}.
 This is a consequence of Theorem~\ref{intro-Fano-CY}.
-Indeed, for an algebraically closed field $k$ whose characteristic is two or three, it follows from Theorem~\ref{intro-Fano-CY} that we get a log del Pezzo surface $(S, \Delta_S)$ over $k(t)$ which has a non-trivial $p$-torsion.
+Indeed, for an algebraically closed field $k$ whose characteristic is two or three, it follows from Theorem~\ref{intro-Fano-CY} that we get a log del Pezzo surface $(S, \Delta_S)$ over $k(t)$ which has a non-trivial $p$-torsion Cartier divisor.
 Then we can spread it out over some non-empty open subset $W$ of $\mathbb A^1_k$, i.e. there is a morphism $V \to W$ with $V \times_W \Spec\,k(t)=S$.
-Although this example does not satisfy the property $\rho(V/W)=1$, we may assume it by replacing $S$ in advance with its appropriate birational contraction.
+Although this example does not satisfy the property $\rho(V/W)=1$, we may assume this condition by contracting an appropriate curve on $S$ in advance.
 For more details, see Subsection~\ref{ss-MFS1}.

 Second, let us overview the proof of Theorem~\ref{intro-patho1}.
 To this end, we first find a similar example over imperfect fields (cf. Theorem~\ref{t-imperfect-nonklt}).
-The basic idea is taking cones of $\rho:S \to C$.
+The basic idea is to take cones over $\rho:S \to C$.
 However, there is no morphism between cones.
 What we will actually do is to take $\mathbb P^1$-bundles functorially for an ample divisor $M_C$ on $C$:

 Let $W_0 \to W$ be the birational contraction of the section $C^-$ of $W_0 \to C$ with negative self-intersection number.
 Since $K_C \sim 0$, $W$ is not klt.